-Cordyceps mushrooms are anti-ageing and immune boosting
+Cordyceps mushrooms are anti-ageing and immune-boosting

-Cordyceps have various immune boosting effect.
+Cordyceps have various immune-boosting effect.
 They raise the numbers of white blood cells available to prevent infections; they increase macrophages, which are the cells that detect and destroy pathogenic matter and dead cells.

-Cordyceps also increase NK cells and ‘T helper’ cells, assist lymphocyte activity and quickly activate response to injury or infection.
+Cordyceps also increase NK cells and ‘T helper cells, assist lymphocyte activity and quickly activate a response to injury or infection.
 Furthermore, they can raise the levels of natural antioxidants present in the body, boosting free-radical management.
 The antioxidant promotion is a major player in keeping the body young, making cordyceps a great anti-ageing aid.

 Cordyceps mushrooms fight cancer cells